Upper School

 Prerequisite: “A-” in Spanish II and recommendation of current Spanish teacher

-In addition to the above-mentioned for Spanish III, the Accelerated Spanish III course will include more advanced cultural and historical readings as well as a greater emphasis on speaking and writing.
+In addition to the coursework for Spanish III, the Accelerated Spanish III course will include more advanced cultural and historical readings, as well as a greater emphasis on speaking and writing.

 • Spanish IV